williexu/pql/README.md

 # PQL Suite

-This project consists of client and server components for a generic database query interface inspired by the PuppetDB query API and based on [Puppet Query Language](https://puppet.com/docs/puppetdb/5.1/api/query/v4/pql.html).
+This project contains client and server components for a generic database query interface inspired by the PuppetDB query API and based on [Puppet Query Language](https://puppet.com/docs/puppetdb/5.1/api/query/v4/pql.html).
 The language in this repo retains none of the Puppet-specific aspects of its predecessor, includes support for a few additional operators, and lacks support